SteveRochaDev/meta-frontend-projects/03-version-control/labs/05-lab-create-repository-with-forking/README.md

 - Opened a pull request to merge changes from a forked repository.
 - Reinforced proper workflow for collaborative version control.

 **Note:** This lab simulates the fork and pull request workflow within this repository.
-The changes for this lab are on the branch `lab-forking`.
+All changes have been merged into the `main` branch.

 ## Status
 Lab completed successfully.